Den Gamle By in Aarhus in Denmark is a large family-friendly open-air museum with typical historic old town buildings

 Parking in the streets near Den Gamle By is mostly free but subject to the usual, and often complicated to comprehend, Danish time restrictions.
 Some streets have five hours of free parking but others may be shorter.
 Formal parking garages with charges are available nearby.

 Other Danish Open-Air Museums and Top Aarhus Sights

 Den Gamble By is one of the three top Aarhus museums that should be very high on the priority list of any visitor.
 The others are the ARoS Aarhus Art Museum – a few blocks away – and the superb Moesgaard Museum of Archaeology and Anthropology just to the south of Aarhus.

-See more photos of Den Gamle By on Flickr.
+See more photos of Den Gamle By in Aarhus, Denmark, on Flickr.